sinisaos/litestar-piccolo/backend/tasks/piccolo_migrations/README.md

-Add migrations using `piccolo migrations new home --auto`.
+Add migrations using `piccolo migrations new tasks --auto`.